LexSheyn/Trick3DEngine/README.md

 		+ Works only with class instances, but singletons also can have static instances.
 		+ Event notification can be stopped by changing event status 'IsHandled' to 'true'.
+		+ Listener can unsubscribe from all events at once by calling UnsubscribeFromAll(LISTENER);

 		- Uses std::multimap for listener registry, element access has O(log N) complexity and might be slow with a huge amounts of subscribers.
 		- Event subscribers have to inherit from IEventListener and implement its interface (OnEvent(const FEvent* const Event)).